HighTechHarmony/PiCaster/README.md

 This was done because:

--Darkice is the only audio device->stream program I could find that supports mp3 (ices2 only does OGG Vorbis, which is broken in our Liquidsoap version).
+* Darkice is the only audio device->stream program I could find that supports mp3 (ices2 only does OGG Vorbis, which is broken in our Liquidsoap version).

--Darkice does not support specification of the username in the config file parameters - it is hardcoded to "source".
+* Darkice does not support specification of the username in the config file parameters - it is hardcoded to "source".